The psychological tolls of ageing

 We live in a youth-obsessed society.
 One of denial and the widespread devaluing of the old.

-While some dabble with cosmetic procedures, youthful haircuts or trendy clothes, others proclaim the virtues of lifting their own bodyweight in the gym and make varied sacrifices on the alter of staying young.
+While some dabble with cosmetic procedures, youthful haircuts or trendy clothes, others proclaim the virtues of lifting their own bodyweight in the gym, running marathons, and make various other sacrifices on the alter of staying young.

-As the old outnumber the young in societies around the world, we should be talking about the culture of ageing, just as we talk of racism, sexism and homophobia.
+As the old begin to outnumber the young in societies around the world, we should be talking about the culture of ageing.
+As Amy Schaffer so poignantly illustrates in her book, Blooming in December:

 Amy explains that the experience of ageing often starts for many of us, long before we are ourselves old.